cepko33/whatcd-api/README.md

 `what.action(action=string, parameters=object)`: Low level method to perform any action as described in the WhatCD API documentation.

 `what.search(artist=string, album=string)`: Helper method that searches for an artist/album.
-It will start at 320kbps and lower the quality until it finds a result with any seeders.
+It will start at 320kbps and search for a V0 release if nothing was found.

-`what.download(id=string, path=string)`: Helper method to download a .torrent file from the torrent ID that was supplied.
+`what.download(id=integer, path=string)`: Helper method to download a .torrent file from the torrent ID that was supplied.
+Will save to specified path.
+Path must not include a filename.

 # Testing